 One of the most common issues that I find with life rafts is improper storage.
 Life rafts should be stored in a secure and accessible location on the vessel, but all too often I see them stowed away in hard-to-reach or cluttered areas.
 This can make it difficult for crew members to deploy the raft quickly in an emergency, putting everyone at risk.

-Another issue that I frequently encounter is expired or improperly serviced life rafts.
+Another issue that I frequently encounter as a marine surveyor 33418 is expired or improperly serviced life rafts.
 Just like any piece of safety equipment, life rafts require regular maintenance to ensure they are in working order.
 This includes annual inspections and servicing by a certified technician.
 If a life raft is expired or has not been serviced recently, it may not inflate properly or hold air, rendering it useless in an emergency.

 Proper signage and labeling are also important aspects of emergency gear that I often see overlooked.
 All safety equipment should be clearly marked and easily identifiable in case of an emergency.
 This includes labeling on life rafts, EPIRBs, and fire extinguishers.
 Without proper labeling, crew members may struggle to locate the necessary equipment when time is of the essence.